Are you pregnant and you want to know the gender of your baby?

 - There are online baby gender calculators for the two methods based on this ancient table, so that you have to only enter the necessary data in some fields, and the calculators tell you immediately the most probable fetal gender or the periods when you are more likely to conceive the desired baby.

-Use of Chinese Gender Predictor 2017 for Gender PREDICTION
+Use of Chinese Gender Predictor 2017 and 2018 for Gender PREDICTION

 In this section I prove that anyone can find out in only two minutes the most likely fetal sex – namely, the most probable gender of an unborn baby, carried by a pregnant woman.